simplex-chat/simplex-chat/README.md

 The motivation for SimpleX chat is [presented here](./simplex.md)

-SimpleX chat prototype is a thin terminal UI on top of [SimpleXMQ](https://github.com/simplex-chat/simplexmq) message broker that uses [SMP protocol](https://github.com/simplex-chat/simplexmq/blob/master/protocol/simplex-messaging.md) and [SMP agent protocol](https://github.com/simplex-chat/simplexmq/blob/master/protocol/agent-protocol.md).
+SimpleX chat prototype is a thin terminal UI on top of [SimpleXMQ](https://github.com/simplex-chat/simplexmq) message broker that uses [SMP protocols](https://github.com/simplex-chat/simplexmq/blob/master/protocol).

 See [simplex.chat](https://simplex.chat) website for chat demo and the explanations of the system and how SMP protocol works.